We are committed to empowering the families and carers of children with autism to optimise their life prospects.

 - Pioneering Big Thinking - Thinking outside traditional constraints to realise a belief in what is possible (and beyond).
 A feeling of constant expansive growth without limits in order to better achieve our objectives.

-- Resourcesfulness - Creative determination to get to where we need to be, seeking out unconventional routes if necessary.
+- Resourcesfulness - Creative determination to get to where we need to be, seeking out unconventional routes if necessary, irrespective of traditional ways of doing things.

-- Flexibility - Being unattached to our ideas in themselves, and continually open to alternative ways of achieving our aims, however these ways become apparent.
+- Flexibility - Being unattached to our ideas in themselves, and continually open to new, innovative or alternative ways of achieving our aims, however these ways become apparent.

 - Brevity - Clear, concise, respectful written and oral communication to empower others to work effectively with us.